A SHORT GUIDE ON THE MANY PARTS TO A GARAGE DOOR

 Hinges connect your door sections together while the outer hinges contain rollers and hold the door in the track .

 Rollers and hinges should be lubed once a year with a silicone based spray lubricant.
 Over time hinge bolts tend to work themselves loose.
+This is more common on wood doors.
 A garage door tune up includes lube and the tightening of hinges.

 Rollers come in steel, plastic, and nylon.
 Steel although durable, tends to be on the noisy side.
 Replacing them with nylon rollers is recommended on reducing garage door noise level.
 The plastic rollers are on the cheaper side of quality and dont have bearings.
 Of the 3 types, nylon is best for residential garage doors as they are durable, quiet, and have bearings.